The developer explains Skyrim's phenomenon that 'a treasure chest is found when chasing a fox' and 'a carriage blows off at the opening'

 To players, however, it's the same thing.

-In connection with this topic, Nate Purkeypile, who was a member of the development team at the time, also revealed 'a story about a bee blowing a carriage.'
-The phenomenon that this bee blows off the carriage occurred in the opening scene, which is familiar to Skyrim players, in which the main character is taken by carriage with other convict on death row.
+Related to this topic, Nate Purkeypile, who was a member of the development team at the time, also revealed ``a story about a bee blowing away a carriage.''
+The phenomenon of this bee blowing away a carriage occurred in the opening scene, which is familiar to Skyrim players, in which the main character is taken away in a carriage with other death row inmates.

 So, I have a story about the Skyrim Intro and how hard game development is.